curv3d/curv/docs/Shape_Atlas.rst

 so this operation is not a must-have.

-Convex hull of two copies of the same shape is equivalent to sweeping that shape over a line segment: there is a separate "wanted" entry for Linear Sweep.
+Convex hull of two copies of the same shape is equivalent to sweeping that shape over a line segment: there is a separate "TODO" entry for Linear Sweep.

 Minkowski Sum
 -------------